 Dataset Submission Supplement for NIH GWAS and Other Central Genetic Data Repositories

 Once the application receives final approval, the IRO will forward one copy of the stamped approved documents to the person identified on the application as the Contact Person.
 For research managed through the FHCRC Protocol Office, approved documents will be returned to the CRS Protocol Review Coordinator.

-Note: All New applications require scientific review and sign-off by either the Associate Director or the Department Head.
+Institutional Approval - All new applications require scientific review and sign-off by either the Division Director, Department Chair or designee.
 Most Clinical Division Applications must first be routed through Clinical Research Support.
 Please contact CRS at (206) 667-4520 if there are any questions.
 For a list of Directors and Designees that may provide Institutional Approval, please click here.

 View a current listing of the IRB submission deadlines and meeting dates.